ibm-cloud-architecture/refarch-eda/docs/design-patterns/saga.md

 ## Solution and Pattern

 Introduced in 1987 [by Hector Garcaa-Molrna Kenneth Salem paper](https://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf) the Saga pattern help to support a long running transaction that can be broken up to a collection of sub transactions that can be interleaved any way with other transactions.

 With microservice each transaction updates data within a single service, each subsequent steps may be triggered by previous completion.
-The following figure, based on [our solution implementation](https://ibm-cloud-architecture.github.io/refarch-kc), illustrates those concepts for an order:
+The following figure, based on [our solution implementation](https://ibm-cloud-architecture.github.io/refarch-kc), illustrates those concepts for an order transaction:

 ![](images/saga-ctx.png)

-When the order is created, it can be updated at any time by the user until he/she books it as the final order.
-As soon as the order is booked, the process needs to allocate the voyage, assigns containers and updates the list of containers to load on the ship.
+When the order is created, the business process says, we need to allocate a "voyage", assign containers and update the list of containers to load on the ship.
 Those actions / commands are chained.
-The final state (in this schema not in the reality as the process has more steps) is the Order assigned state in the order microservice.
+The final state (in this schema, not in the reality, as the process has more steps) is the Order assigned state in the order microservice.

+With a unique application implementation, the integrity between order, voyage and container tables will be done via transactions.
+With distributed system we could apply two phase commit transaction.

 SAGA pattern supports two types of implementation: Choreography and Orchestration.